wds4/coreui-nostr-free-react-admin-template-B/README.md

 - view profile of other users
 - store my kind 1 notes in redux and display them (event.id only, nothing fancy)

-A record of steps will be kept in this README as I go along.

 ## Deploy

-- In github, go to repo for `coreui-nostr-free-react-admin-template`, find `Use this Template` - select `Create a new repository`, and name it `coreui-nostr-free-react-admin-template-b`.
-- Cloned locally:
+To deploy this to Vercel: clone this template to your github account, connect your Vercel account to your github account, and follow the instructions:

-- Go to Vercel account, find `Add New Project`.
+- Go to your Vercel account, find `Add New Project`.
 Should see option to `Import Git Repository`.
-Select the repo we just created.
+Select the repo from your github account.

 Use these options:
 - Framework Preset is Vite. (automatically)
 - Did NOT select src as the root directory, just left it as it is.
 - Under Build and Output Settings, next to Output Directory, click Override and replace `dist` with `build`.